Code4Community/buckeye-catcher/README.md

 Need more conditions in order to use more than one column.

+What if you die after like 3 Michigans?

 Level | Description | Learning Objective
 -|-|-
 1 | One column of good things and one column of bad things. | Learn how to move to a spot and stay.